ccgoller/eln/student-guidelines/03-recording-experiments.md

 3. If you open VS Code, you'll find your data file:
 <img width="312" height="182" alt="Screenshot 2026-08-14 at 4 23 40 PM" src="https://github.com/user-attachments/assets/105e7188-8926-4e5d-97f4-a19d4416a7b0" />

-4. Save the changes in VS Code by
+4. Save the changes in VS Code by (Command + S on Mac) or (Ctrl + S on Windows).
+Then click the Fork icon and Push and commit the changes as explained before.

 ---